 But the real confusion starts when we look at inanimate objects: a Frenchman’s beard is feminine (la barbe), the Russian water is feminine, but when you have dipped a tea bag inside ‘her’, she becomes masculine.
 The grammatical genders of German cutlery are hilarious, too: das Messer (‘the knife’) is an ‘it’, but der Löffel (‘the spoon’) with his hairy chest is masculine, whilst die Gabel (‘the fork’) represents a feminine figure.
 And in Spanish it is the opposite: the spoon (la cuchara) is feminine and the fork (el tenedor) masculine.

 Another peculiar example is the African language Supyire which has five genders: humans, small things, big things, collectives and liquids.
-The gender ‘big things’ includes, as you probably would have expected, all the big animals: giraffe, hippopotamus, horse, etc. But one animal was not considered big enough and was assigned to the human class – the elephant!
+The gender ‘big things’ include, as you probably would have expected, all the big animals: giraffe, hippopotamus, horse, etc. But one animal was not considered big enough and was assigned to the human class – the elephant!

 But as one wise man once said: “The problem is not how to find more such examples, it is how to stop”…